By ANGEL KANE

 I recall the nuns at my school going around the class and asking each one of us what we were giving up for Lent.
 To be honest, being a non-catholic I felt somewhat persecuted that I had to give up anything.

-“I will give up….peanut butter.” (never having been a fan of either peanut butter or jelly – I knew I was on easy street)
+enter site “I will give up….peanut butter.” (never having been a fan of either peanut butter or jelly – I knew I was on easy street)

 Sister Mary-Katherine could spot a rat a mile a way.
 Now that I am older, I am confident when I saw her whispering into Sister Anna-Marie’s ear, she was saying, “Mark Hell next to the non-Catholic’s name.”

-And although I graduated from Catholic school over 20 years ago, I continue to always feel a pang of Catholic guilt if I don’t at least attempt to participate in Lent each year.
+here And although I graduated from Catholic school over 20 years ago, I continue to always feel a pang of Catholic guilt if I don’t at least attempt to participate in Lent each year.
 So each Lenten season, I try to give up something …but nothing that causes me too much angst.

 Until this year, when my eldest decided to it was time we celebrated the real meaning of Lent.